Pantelis28/HTML-and-CSS-Projects/README.md

 Welcome!
-This repository contains a series of my HTML & CSS projects
+This repository contains a series of my HTML & CSS projects.